argoproj/argo-cd/docs/core_concepts.md

 # Core Concepts

 Let's assume you're familiar with core Git, Docker, Kubernetes, Continuous Delivery, and GitOps concepts.
+Let's familiarize ourselves with the concepts that are specific to Argo CD

 * **Application** A group of Kubernetes resources as defined by a manifest.
 This is a Custom Resource Definition (CRD).
 * **Application source type** Which **Tool** is used to build the application.